 At the end of winter, long before the earliest perennials begin to stir, spring bulbs are already in action.
 Snow, bitter cold and even frozen soil won’t keep these determined plants from their rush to bloom.
 Their cheery blossoms brighten even the dreariest days, banishing memories of winter and heralding the start of spring.

 Spring bulbs will bloom in both sun and shade.
-Because they flower so early, the plants can get all the sunlight they need before the trees begin to leaf out and shade the ground.
+Because they flower so early, the plants can get most of the sunlight they need before the trees leaf out and shade the ground.
 This makes spring bulbs suitable for planting almost anywhere in your garden and landscape:

 - Flower gardens

 - Roadways and fence lines

 Bulbs grow best in fertile, well-drained soil, but they perform beautifully in a wide range of different soil types – from clay to sand.
 Though spring-blooming bulbs require moisture in the spring, during the rest of the year they need very little water and no attention whatsoever.

 Combining Spring Bulbs with Shrubs, Annuals and Perennials

 When spring bulbs have finished blooming, they gradually fade away and disappear entirely until the following year.
 This makes them ideal companions for shade loving perennials that are at their best from early summer through fall.
 As the perennials develop, their foliage hides the spring bulbs’ dying leaves.